patternfly/training-scenarios/react-charts/area-chart/step4.md

-In this step you will add tooltips to the area chart.
+Add tooltips to the area chart.

 1) <strong>Make sure the `App.js` file is still open.</strong>